About Gills Rock WI

-Gills Rock, WI -At the "Top of the Thumb" in Door County - At the very tip of the Door County peninsula lies Gills Rock, where a strong tradition of commercial fishing continues today.
+At the very tip of the Door County peninsula lies Gills Rock, where a strong tradition of commercial fishing continues today.
 This area is also very popular with scuba divers who explore the many shipwrecks in and around Death's Door.
-The Door County maritime museum houses many artifacts from these wrecks and chronicles the fishing industry.
-Ferries to Washington Island depart regularly from Gills Rock and nearby Northport Pier.
+Ferries to Washington Island depart regularly from Gills Rock and the car ferry is located at the nearby Northport Pier.

 Nearby Newport State Park is a 2,373 acre wilderness area offering 38.3 miles of hiking trails, swimming, fishing, backpack camping, ski touring and snowshoeing along eleven miles of Lake Michigan shoreline .
 Newport, northeast of Ellison Bay, is Wisconsin’s only formally designated wilderness park.
 There are evergreen and hardwood forests, wetlands, and upland meadows.
 The park has an interpretive center and naturalist program.
 Of these trails, 16.8 miles also are open to off-road bicycles.
 In the winter, 26.3 miles of trails are available for cross-country skiing, including 12.5 miles groomed and tracked for classical skiing, 2 miles groomed for skate skiing, and 4.5 miles open for snowshoeing.
 Newport has 16 backpack campsites, 13 of which can be reserved.
 The park also offers winter backpack camping.